Parkgate railway station: Closure

-Once motor transport reached the area passenger numbers dwindled and on 17 September 1956 the station was closed to passengers.
-The track continued to be used for freight transportation and driver training for another six years, closing on 7 May 1962.
-The tracks were lifted two years later.
-The station buildings have been demolished, although the stationmaster's house remains as a private residence.
+Once motor transport reached the area, passenger numbers dwindled and the station was closed to passengers on 17 September 1956.
+The track continued to be used to transport goods and driver training for another six years, finally closing on 7 May 1962; it was lifted two years later.
+The station buildings have since been demolished.

-Wirral Country Park
+The site today

+The station master's house remains as a private residence.

-The route became the Wirral Way footpath and part of Wirral Country Park in 1973, which was the first such designated site in Britain.
+The former trackbed became part of the Wirral Way rail trail and the Wirral Country Park in 1973, which was the first such designated site in Britain.